The Cinema Incentive Scheme is back, as cinemas prepare to reopen their doors in 2021.

-The aim of the scheme is to support Film Hub member venues take more risks within their annual programme, diversify their film offer and increase opportunities for audiences to experience a broader range of cinema.
+The scheme aims to encourage member venues to take more risks within their annual programme, to increase opportunities for diverse audiences to experience a broader range of cinema beyond the mainstream and to develop the UK market for a wider range of film.

 It supports and encourages more risk taking in programming, particularly for smaller venues who are under enormous pressure to cut back on riskier titles to make way for more 'popular' films.
 It could really change the landscape of programming...
 Plymouth Arts Centre